levYatsishin/levYatsishin/README.md

 # 🐾 Meow!
 Hi!
 I'm Leo
 - Have a 5 years programming experience.
-Mostly in python and a bit in other languases
+Mostly in python and a bit in other languages
   - studying machine learning
 - Currently interested in Ancient Studies and Classical Education